-1. A Bible student should own a good Bible.
+1. A Bible Student Should Own a Good Bible.

-Buy a good Bible - one that is well bound and has clear type that can be read without eye strain.
+Buy a good Bible-one that is well bound and has clear type that can be read without eye strain.
 We recommend the Authorized Version.

-2. A Bible student should own a Bible in modern language.
+2. A Bible Student Should Own a Bible in a Modern Language.